g41797/mailbox/README.md

 desired length of time*..."
 > **iRMX 86™ NUCLEUS REFERENCE MANUAL** _Copyright @ 1980, 1981 Intel Corporation.

-Since than I have used it in:
+Since then, I have used it in:

 |     OS      | Language(s) |
 |:-----------:|:-----------:|